-The typical candidate is a full-time teacher with at least three years of teaching experience, a master's degree, and permanent or professional teaching certification in New York State.
-The candidate believes s/he can make a positive difference in the lives of P-12 students.
-While candidates have diverse educational backgrounds in their prior content areas of study, they should also have educational technology as a common area of interest.
+Candidates must have at least three years of teaching experience, a master's degree, and permanent or professional teaching certification in New York State.
+Our program seeks candidates who are committed to making a positive difference in the lives of P-12 students and promoting meaningful and lasting school improvement.
+While candidates have diverse educational backgrounds in their prior areas of study, they should also have educational technology as a common area of interest.
 Candidates aspire to be school leaders who want to transform schooling so that all students are successful.